The third process

 - Meals or snacks containing milk or cheese also help reduce acid that causes tooth decay.

-- Encourage a selection of ‘tooth friendly’ alternatives in food, drinks and medications such as xylitol products.
+- Encourage a selection of ‘tooth friendly’ alternatives in food, drinks and medications such as xylitol products (excessive intake of xylitol products can have a laxative effect).

 Strategies for managing oral health care and changed behaviour